genesiscommunitysuccess/docs/docs/03_server/04_event-handler/03_advanced.md

 val injector: Injector
 ```

-As show in the previous code example, you can perform database lookups to retrieve additional information and return `true` only if the necessary rights or attributes are in place.
+As shown in the previous code example, you can perform database lookups to retrieve additional information and return `true` only if the necessary rights or attributes are in place.
 For example, if your system has the concept of internal and external users, and you only want to allow internal users to accept pending events, then you could check your custom user "ACCESS_TYPE" field as follows:

 ```kotlin
 pendingApproval {